clyfe/clara-eav/README.md

 with both Clojure and ClojureScript.

-The main benefit of EAV triplets over Clara's default n-tuples (arbitrary records) is that updates (equivalent to a retraction and an insertion) are local to the attribute (EAV triplet).
+The main benefit of EAV triplets over Clara's default n-tuples (arbitrary records) is that updates, equivalent to a retraction and an insertion, are local to the attribute (EAV triplet).
     [Updating an n-tuple](http://www.metasimple.org/2017/12/23/clara-updating-facts.html)
 requires retraction and re-insertion of the whole tuple.
 The downside is extra